terencehuynh/can-i-leave-melbourne/content/locations/sa.md

 status: NO
 ---

+- From [Wednesday July 29][restrictions], you must be an essential traveller to enter South Australia from Victoria.
+Anyone - including South Australian residents - on non-essential travel will be blocked from entering.

-- You must complete a [cross border pre-approval form][form] at least 72 hours before arriving in South Australia.
-Victorians on non-essential travel will be rejected and are unable to enter South Australia.
+- If you are an essential traveller, you must complete a [cross border pre-approval form][form] at least 72 hours before arriving in South Australia.

-- Anyone arriving from Victoria will be required to quarantine for 14 days.
-You will also need to undertake a test within 24 hours and 12 days after arriving.
+  Upon arrival, you will be required to self-quarantine yourself for 14 days and get tested.

 - A $1000 on-the-spot fine can be issued for breaching self-quarantine requirements.